 Mobility is expanding at an insane pace, wireless is hot and only getting hotter, and Ethernet is being marginalized in favor of the power of portability demanded by a generation of cool new devices.
 At the same time, the laws of physics dictate that wireless can never be as fast or as statistically reliable as wired Ethernet.

 Ideally the WLAN would just "be there" day in and day out.
 In general, that's usually the case, but problems do arise.
 Those things are seldom attributable the WLAN itself, yet I spend my share of time defending the WLAN.
-I'm looking forward to talking about it with you at Interop.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+I'm looking forward to talking about it with you at Interop.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio